seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 I wrote a library to handle bluetooth functionality.
 Check it out: [github link](https://www.github.com/seanngpack/feeling-blue-cpp).
 The bluetooth library uses semaphores and callbacks to control the program flow.
 In Swag Scanner, I use a simple mutex and conditional variable in the arduino's ```rotate()``` method which blocks the calling thread until the arduino sends a notification that the table has stopped rotating.

+As noted in the GUI section, Qt is required to be run on the main thread so processing and scanning commands are dispatched on different threads.
+This allows the GUI to remain responsive while actions are happening.

 </details>